Solar energy has been harvested organically by plants and microorganisms since the beginning of life.

 “Space-based solar power” (SBSP) is a concept of harnessing solar energy in space, where there is no night time or atmosphere.
 Energy is converted into microwaves, so it can be captured on Earth’s surface.

-The cost of solar panels has dropped by 80% since 2008, and it is expected to keep falling.
+Since 2008, the price of solar system has dropped by 80%, and it is expected to keep falling.

 There are 3 main types of solar cells: amorphous, polycrystalline and monocrystalline.

 The first solar-powered calculators were invented in 1978.